wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * Order Bump plugin is compatible with the [**Subscriptions For WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) which allows your customers to create upsell offers on subscription products.

-* Upsell Order Bump plugin is compatible with **WPML** which enables your users to access content in their native language.
+* The Upsell Order Bump plugin is compatible with **WPML** which enables your users to access content in their native language.
 So whether it is in Arabic or Hebrew language, this plugin will support it.

-* Upsell Bump Offer plugin is compatible with [**CheckoutWC**](https://www.checkoutwc.com/) which provides users with optimized checkout templates that will help users improve their conversion rates.
+* The Upsell Bump Offer plugin is compatible with [**CheckoutWC**](https://www.checkoutwc.com/) which provides users with optimized checkout templates that will help users improve their conversion rates.
 The users can now run upsell order bump offers seamlessly without any hiccups!

-== TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF UPSELL ORDER BUMP OFFER PLUGIN ==
+== TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF THE WOOCOMMERCE ORDER BUMP  PRO PLUGIN ==

+**1) Cart Upsell** - The Merchants can now show order bumps on the cart page as well.
+They can also position the order bumps as per their requirements.

+**2) Pop Up on Exit Intent** - Merchants can utilize this feature of Order Bump Pro to take their upselling game to the next level.
+They can now display the sales pop-up screen of the WooCommerce upsell product image when the customers are exiting your website.

+**3) Bump Recommendation on Cart Page** - Admins can also show the bump recommendations on the cart page along with the discount percentage or whatever type of discount they choose.

-**1) Enable Permalink On WooCoomerce Upsell Product Title And Image**: Merchants can create WooCommerce order bumps and offer cart funnel for simple, variable, and subscription products through the pro plugin.
+**4) Product Type Availability - Simple, Variable, Subscription:**: Merchants can create WooCommerce order bumps and offer a cart funnel for simple, variable, and subscription products through the pro plugin.
 The plugin also allows merchants to track the sale and behavior of every Order Bump Upsell they’ve added to their store.

-**2) Duplicate Your Order Bump Upsell Funnels**: Once the WooCommerce order bump offer is designed and if you want to clone the offer, the whole upsell WooCommerce will be created automatically in just one click.
+**5) Duplicate Your Order Bump Upsell Funnels**: Once the WooCommerce order bump offer is designed and if you want to clone the offer, the whole upsell WooCommerce will be created automatically in just one click.

-**3) Template Customization with Live Preview**: With the WooCommerce Upsell plugin, merchants customize the template design according to your requirements.
+**6) Template Customization with Live Preview**: With the WooCommerce Upsell plugin, merchants customize the template design according to your requirements.
 And also preview the real-time changes in the template.

-**4) Unlimited & Multiple Order Bumps**: The merchants can create just a single bump offer with the WooCommerce upsell plugin free version.
-But the pro version provides the ability to create unlimited WooCommerce bump offers.
+**7) Unlimited & Multiple Order Bumps**: The merchants can create just a single order bump offer with the WooCommerce upsell plugin free version.
+However, the pro version provides the ability to create unlimited WooCommerce bump offers.

-**5) Bump Offer Product Quantity**: The WooCommerce upsell plugin, has two ways to show and set the quantity on bump offer.
+**8) Bump Offer Product Quantity**: The WooCommerce upsell plugin has two ways to show and set the quantity on an order bump offer.
 The static and the variable quantity change.
 The first means there is no option to increase or decrease the quantity number on the bump offer and static one quantity will be added on accepting the bump offer.
-For a later change, you set to max and min to change the quantity number by the user.
+For a later change, you set max and min to change the quantity number by the user.

-**6) Arrow on Offer Box**: Merchants can utilize this feature of the WooCommerce Order Bump Upsell Plugin WooCommerce’s pro version to add an arrow on the offering box for WooCommerce at checkout to emphasize more on the offer more and make it attractive to customers.
+**9) Arrow on Offer Box**: Merchants can utilize this feature of the Upsell Order Bump Plugin WooCommerce’s pro version to add an arrow on the offering box for WooCommerce at checkout to emphasize more on the offer and make it attractive to customers.
 Transform the arrow into a variety of colors and catch your user’s attention while browsing.

-**7) Global Order Bump**: With this feature, you can add all the Order Bump upsell products on your site for order bump offers.
+**10) Global Order Bump**: With this feature, you can add all the Order Bump upsell products on your site for order bump offers.
 This feature will show the bump offer by selecting all the products on your site.

-**8) Countdown Timer**: One of the easiest strategies to boost conversions and elevate sales is to use a countdown timer on smart offers WooCommerce to help you generate urgency in your store and scarcity in your products.
+**11) Countdown Timer**: One of the easiest strategies to boost conversions and elevate sales is to use a countdown timer on smart offers WooCommerce to help you generate urgency in your store and scarcity in your products.

 > Note:  Get [**Upsell Order Bump Offer for WooCommerce Pro**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-order-bump-pro&utm_medium=order-bump-org-page&utm_campaign=order-bump-pro)

+== DOCUMENTATION OF THE PREMIUM VERSION ==

+* [**Upsell Bump Offer Pro Documentation**](https://docs.wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-order-bump-doc&utm_medium=order-bump-org-page&utm_campaign=order-bump-doc)

 == See what Music Park is saying about the Upsell Order Bump Plugin: ==

 > I’m happy with the outcomes I’m getting using the Upsell Order Bump Offer for WooCommerce plugin.
 The moment I started using this plugin, my sales graph has never stopped rising.
 An extra special thank you to the developers for their help and encouragement.
 Because of the quality of the extension and the degree of assistance they offer, I highly recommend this plugin to anyone who is considering creating numerous offers in a few clicks. [**See Upsell Order Bump Case Study**](https://wpswings.com/case-studies/music-park/?utm_source=wpswings-orderbump-case-study&utm_medium=orderbump-org-page&utm_campaign=orderbump-case-study)

-== DOCUMENTATION OF THE PREMIUM VERSION ==

-* [**Upsell Bump Offer Pro Documentation**](https://docs.wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-order-bump-doc&utm_medium=order-bump-org-page&utm_campaign=order-bump-doc)

 == SUPPORT ==